-Just so you know, EarthLink doesn’t have data caps.
+Just so you know, EarthLink doesn’t have data caps on our fiber internet.
 We think making the right connection with your ISP is essential, and you should be able to use the internet how you want.
-Find out more about EarthLink’s residential HyperLink internet.
+Find out more about EarthLink’s internet.

 Erin Ellison is the Director of Content & SEO for EarthLink.
 She has more than 15 years of writing experience for businesses, agencies, and the media.
 Her superpower is translating complicated tech jargon into language we can all understand.
 She currently lives and works in Atlanta.
 Connect with Erin on LinkedIn.